Ben Carson office furnishing scandal: Government investigations

 Following her initial complaint, Helen Foster was contacted for an interview with the Office of Special Counsel, which has 120 days from the date of the complaint to determine whether it will launch an official investigation.
 Foster's lawyer, Joe Kaplan, said the OSC could determine to move forward as quickly as the week of March 1.

 Trey Gowdy, Republican chairman of the House Oversight Committee, requested records relating to HUD's furniture purchases in 2017, to "determine whether HUD adhered to the applicable spending limitations", as well as documentation relating to Helen Foster's claims of retaliation.
 Gowdy set a deadline of March 14 for the delivery of these documents.

-In May 2019, the Government Accountability Office's general counsel confirmed to Congress that HUD broke the law when it ordered the dining set and a new dishwasher and water treatment system, specifically violating section 710 of the Financial Services and General Government Appropriations Acts of 2016 and 2017, and the Antideficiency Act.
+In May 2019, the Government Accountability Office's general counsel confirmed to Congress that HUD participated in illegal spending with the purchase of the dining set and a new dishwasher and water treatment system, specifically violating section 710 of the Financial Services and General Government Appropriations Acts of 2016 and 2017, and the Antideficiency Act.

 On September 12, 2019, HUD's inspector general released a report clearing Carson of misconduct.